-Understaffing has been particularly pronounced during the Covid-19 pandemic as evidence suggests a correlation between lower staffing ratios and the contagion of Covid-19 and other current-staff-shortages-in-social-services/ infectious diseases27.
+Understaffing has been particularly pronounced during the Covid-19 pandemic as evidence suggests a correlation between lower staffing ratios and the contagion of Covid-19 and other infectious diseases27.
 Staff shortages led to work intensification on the remaining staff, increasing burnout and the number of workers leaving the sector.